 After a lengthy beta, the Samsung Galaxy S10 Android 10 update is finally rolling out.
 The update initially landed for those enrolled in the company’s One UI beta program, but the software has moved onto those running Android 10.

 The Android 10/One UI 2.0 update is currently rolling out in Germany, India, South Korea, and several other regions including the United States.
-AT&T, Sprint, T-Mobile, and Verizon are all rolling out the Galaxy S10 Android 10 update right now.
+AT&T, Sprint, T-Mobile, and Verizon have all pushed the Galaxy S10 Android 10 update.

 If you’ve followed the Galaxy S10 Android 10 update’s journey to the official release you know that the software comes with a long list of changes for the Galaxy S10 series.